 - Disability as punishment, teaching-a-lesson or inspiration porn.
 Just let disabled people be people!

 - Discussions of disordered eating or weight (it’s completely okay if someone’s body type is part of the description, like mentioning that the person has dark skin or blue eyes or wears glasses or uses a wheelchair, but no fat-shaming or other judgmental language about weight please).

 - Gluttony, gross drunkenness (tipsy/merry is okay, maudlin is not), vomiting (whether from illness or overindulgence).

 - Mpreg, which is a species of body horror in my book.
 Such a hard DNW that it will make me throw the virtual book against the virtual wall.
 (Ordinary pregnancy and childbirth is okay.)

 - Horror.
 Body horror is the worst, but any other horror is also a turnoff.

 - Werewolves, unless very well done.
 Vampires.
 Zombies.
 (Perhaps this falls under “body horror”.)

 - Unhappy endings, unresolved tragedy.

-- Plague, pandemic.
+- Plague, pandemic, terminal illness.
 There’s enough of that in the real world that I don’t want to also read about it, not even about overcoming it.

 - Climate catastrophe, extinction, (post)apocalyptic anything.
 (Ditto, in fact.)
 Imminent/unavoidable destruction of a whole world or a significant part of it.
 A random natural disaster is probably okay if it’s not part of a pattern of impending catastrophe.
 (My 2020 Yuletide writer got that exactly right.)